 GRE required, with minimum percentile rank of 50% on the quantitative portion and a minimum average percentile rank of 50% in verbal and quantitative and the student must have a grade point average (GPA) of 3.00/4.00 for the last two years of coursework from an ABET accredited engineering major for admission to the Master’s Major.
 Graduates of non-ABET accredited majors are evaluated on a case-by-case basis.

-International students must score a minimum of 550 on the TOEFL paper-based examination, 79 on the internet-based test, or 213 on the computer-based test.

 A one-page Statement of Purpose/Research Interest must also be included in the application package.

 CURRICULUM REQUIREMENTS